primordial-software-llc/gonzalez-art-foundation/README.md

 ## DynamoDB Settings

+### Table
+Read Capacity: 5
+Write Capacity: 25
+Estimated Monthly Cost: $12.58

+### Global Secondary Index
 Read Capacity: 25
-Write Capacity: 25
+Write Capacity: 5
-Estimated Monthly Cost: $14.51
+Estimated Monthly Cost: $4.84

+25 write should be just more than what I need for transient classification.
+Then 25 read is an absolute guess at what is fast on lookup up by artist name.

+`I'll probably need another Global Secondary Index for Name once I support that use case`

 This should be adequate for transient classification and application usage.